-The forever changing landscape that Covid 19 brought to our lives not only heightened our anxiety and uncertainty but it also forced us to explore learning opportunities that could be delivered in both a face to face and an online environment.
-Managing the vagaries of returning to school during the changing 'Alert Level' forced us to deal not only with the changing learning programmes but also with the emotional variances of staff, students and parents alike.
+Managing the vagaries of life with Covid has forced us to deal not only with the changing learning programmes but also with the emotional variances of staff, students and parents alike.
 I would like to again acknowledge the tremendous work our teaching and non-teaching staff performed in sometimes extremely difficult circumstances.

-With all the stresses and tensions that 2021 has provided us with I am delighted with the way the school has functioned and the care and support that our school has offered to the students and whanau of our community.
+With all the stresses and tensions that 2022 has provided us with I am delighted with the way the school has functioned and the care and support that our school has offered to the students and whanau of our community.

-I am delighted to report that learning outcomes and achievements of our students has continued to exceed expectations and even though we faced a degree of non-engagement with some students our achievement data.
+I am delighted to report that learning outcomes and achievements of our students has continued to exceed expectations, even when faced with a degree of non-engagement by some students.
 See the achievement data.

-The school roll (March 1st 2021) was 728.
+The school roll (March 1^{st 2022}) was 628.

-The new Board continues to work hard, supporting, guiding and monitoring the implementation of the initiatives set out by School management.
+The new Board has settled quickly into work, supporting, guiding and monitoring the implementation of the initiatives set.
 They have also brought an energy and drive to explore different aspects of school governance.
 The school remains very clearly focused on student centred outcomes and programme to suit the needs of the students of our community.
+The development of the new school Charter is a priority and will provide a guiding document for the future.

-A 'Connected Curriculum' focussed approach to Teaching and Learning for our Year 7 to 10 students has continued and the drive has been to improve student outcomes by closely identifying particular need and progress and then supporting teachers to ensure outcomes for students are a priority.
-This has also involved reviewing systems and structures within the school and making recommendations and adjustments which ensure quality outcome for students.
-This included a foci on upskilling staff on their capabilities with Te Ao Maori and becoming more conscious and skilled at support our Maori learners.
-This has also included continuing to help teachers to develop clear understanding of the curriculum levels appropriate for their learning and being able to accurately report against progress and achievement.
+A 'Localised Connected Curriculum' focussed approach to Teaching and Learning for our Year 7 to 10 students has continued to drive student outcomes by bring local relevance and understanding of our place here in Waihi.

+This has also involved reviewing systems and structures within the school including a foci on upskilling staff on their capabilities with Te Ao Maori and becoming more conscious and skilled at support our Maori learners.